-If you are interested on buying your own coffee shop, learn about a starting a coffee shop here!
+If you are interested in buying your own coffee shop, learn about starting a coffee shop here!

 We purchased our Coffee Passport independently and received no compensation for this post.
 You can purchase a Coffee Passport of your own via the Coffee Passport website, or at any participating coffeeshop.